JuanPablo2655/esportal-helper/README.md

 <p>Open your preferred code editor, I recommend using Visual Studio Code: https://code.visualstudio.com/</p>
 <p>Start by installing typscript and ts-node by typing "npm install -g typescript ts-node" on your command prompt.</p>
-<p>Open 2 command prompt instances and type "npm run tsc" in one of them to convert your code to javascript automatically and "npm run dev" on the other one to automatically run and restart your bot when changes have been made.</p>
+<p> Type "npm run dev" on command prompt to automatically run and restart your bot when changes have been made.</p>
 <p>Please only make commands and changes to the ".ts" files when making new commands or changes to the main bot.</p>
 <p>Create new commands into commands folder, you can also create subfolders.</p>
 <p>Create new commands such as "commandname.ts" and create your commands using typescript.</p>